ipfabric/docs/docs/releases/release_notes/previous_releases/nimpee_v2.md

 - Predefined Advanced Filters was deleted by next Discovery start
 - Filtering any tables for the selected site
-- Diagrams - export png for end2end path lookup and host2gateway
+- Diagrams - export PNG for end2end path lookup and host2gateway
   didn’t work
 - Diagrams - the tooltips for ACL/QoS were not showing
 - Fixed an error when manually uploading an update package